 There’s no need to stand under a harsh, cold, puzzling blue light filled with messages of dread and despair.
 There’s a better, more intelligent, and more loving way to view our friends on the Autism Spectrum.

-If you want to become more aware of the issues in the autism community, the documentary Loving Lampposts is a wonderful entree into new ways of viewing autism in a more humane, loving, and workable way (and you can watch it for free on Hulu).
+If you want to become more aware of the issues in the autism community, the documentary Loving Lampposts is a wonderful entree into new ways of viewing autism in a more humane, loving, and workable way.

 So don’t be blue: have a great Autism Acceptance Month and bask in the light of the full spectrum of human neurological diversity!